$5.99 FLAT RATE SHIPPING WITHIN THE CONTINENTAL U.S.

 2. Help your kiddo name anxious thoughts as such and say out loud that the anxious thoughts are not facts or truths.
 If your child is younger, they can literally give their anxious thoughts a name.
 "Ziggy the Worry Monster is telling you some untrue things today!"

 3. Give your kid a trusted grown-up, other than you, to talk to.
-For example, most schools are providing access to to counselors to keep our kiddos as supported as possible.
+For example, most schools provide access to counselors and even outside counseling services to keep our kiddos as supported as possible.

 4. Tell your child what you know and what you don't know.
 When you model calm behavior through the unknown, it can help your child see a comforting example of being okay with not knowing!

 5. Give your kid updates that apply to them or that may be helpful for them to know.
-For example, if you find out that the last day of distance learning will be different from the original last day of school, you can share that information with your kiddo.
+For example, if you find out that the lunch schedule or routine will be different this school year, you can share that information with your kiddo.
 You can also let them know and assure them that you will continue to give them updates as you get them yourself.

 Get Moving